HLR/FoREST/README.md

 The visualization is created separately using the Unity3D engine. **Instructions for running this are awaited for updating.**

-Examples of synthetic visualization associated with generated examples are provided below,
+Examples of synthetic images are provided below,

 ![Example of image generated](figures/example_unity_images.png)

-**All images will be downloadable using hugging fact dataset (This will be updated soon).**
+**All images will be downloadable using the hugging fact dataset (This will be updated soon).**

 [//]: # (The code for generating visualization is provided [here]&#40;&#41;. )